-MELBOURNE, FL — During a rally in the same vain as a campaign style rally today —because presidents usually continue campaigning through around their sixth month or so as president – President Trump, after adjusting his microphone, repeatedly yelled at his crowd to “look at what’s happening” but forgot to say exactly what to look at.
-Confusion spread in the massive crowd, as they all wanted to follow directions, but didn’t know what to do.
+MELBOURNE, FL — During a rally in the same vein as a campaign style rally today —because presidents usually continue campaigning until around their sixth month of presidency— President Trump, after adjusting his microphone, repeatedly yelled at his crowd to “Look at what’s happening,” but forgot to say exactly what to look at.
+Confusion spread in the masses, as they all wanted to follow directions, but didn’t know what to do.

-This crowd, containing several million people according to Sean Spicer in a frantic email we got from him just now, isn’t the first crowd to be confused by the order to look at things that are going on.
-During a campaign speech several months ago, at-the-time Republican Candidate Trump had to be cut short after screaming the order to a supporters in Kansas after several had panic attacks due to the confusion.
+This crowd, containing several million people according to Sean Spicer in a frantic email we just received, isn’t the first to be confused by the order to look at things that are going on.
+During a campaign speech several months ago, then-Republican nominee Trump had to be cut short from screaming the order to supporters in Kansas after several had panic attacks due to the confusion.

 The speech carried on through the several panic attacks and seizures in the crowd.